African American Coach Cleaners in Kentucky(start date: 1890 - end date: 1950)

 AFRICAN AMERICAN COACH CLEANERS EMPLOYED IN KENTUCKY

 It is unknown what carmen's organization is being referred to in the Lexington newspaper article.
-Women and African Americans were denied admittance to the Brotherhood Railway Carmen of America.
+Women and African Americans were denied membership in the Brotherhood Railway Carmen of America.
 The Colored Coach Cleaners Union was located in St. Louis, MO.
-No references have been found to a lodge in Lexington, KY.
+No references have been found about a lodge in Lexington.
 The Brotherhood of Sleeping Car Porters was not established until 1925.
-See sources in Hathi Trust Digital Library
+See sources in Hathi Trust Digital Library.

-By 1925, the Coach Cleaners' Quartet had been formed at the Louisville Nashville Railroad Company (L & N) in Lexington, KY.
+By 1925, the Coach Cleaners' Quartet had been formed at the Louisville Nashville (L & N) Railroad Company in Lexington.
 The members were Joe Chandler, U.S. Grant, Arthur Higgins, and Eddie Anderson.
-The men sang several selections at the L & N Lexington Shops [labor divisions] Safety Meeting held in October of 1925.
+The men sang several selections at the L & N Lexington Shops [labor divisions] Safety Meeting held in October 1925.
 The meetings were held monthly and the Coach Cleaners' Quartet sang at each meeting.
 The meetings were held to extoll how well L &N took great care to provide a safe work environment for their shop employees, including the African American employees.

-At the December 1925 Safety Meeting, the African American employees of L & N were in charge of the meeting program.
+At the December 1925 Safety Meeting, the L & N African American employees were in charge of the meeting program.
 The Coach Cleaners' Quartet sang several songs.
 At the June 1926 meeting, the coach cleaners were in charge of the meeting program.
 The quartet performed with members James Gant, Robert Harris, U.S. Grant, and Ed Anderson.
-Both James Gant and Robert Harris were new to the group.
-James Gant also gave the coach cleaners' report during the meeting.
-In December of 1926, the African American employees again led the Safety Meeting program.
+Both Gant and Harris were new to the group; Gant also gave the coach cleaners' report during the meeting.
+In December 1926, the African American employees again led the Safety Meeting program.
 Ed Anderson gave the coach cleaners' report.

 African American employees were in charge of the June and December 1927 meetings with James Gant as the chairman.
 U.S. Grant gave the coach cleaners' report in June and Ed Anderson gave the report in December.
-By March of 1928, the Coach Cleaners' Quartet had become a trio with James Gant, Eddie Anderson, and Robert Williams.
-One of the last newspaper articles about the L & N Safety Meetings was published in the Lexington Leader, 06/16/1928, on the front page.
-The coach cleaners were in charge of the meeting program with James Gant as the chairman.
+By March 1928, the Coach Cleaners' Quartet had become a trio: James Gant, Eddie Anderson, and Robert Williams.
+One of the last newspaper articles about the L & N Safety Meetings was published in the Lexington Leader, 6/16/1928, on the front page.
+The coach cleaners were in charge of the meeting program with James Gant as chairman.
 The Coach Cleaners' Trio sang several song selections.
 Robert Williams gave the coach cleaners' report.

 In 1950, the overall number of coach cleaners was about 4,770, according to the U.S. Census records.
-A little less than half of these coach cleaners, 2,264, were African Americans and 32 of them were in Kentucky.
-There was 1 in Ashland; 1 in Elkton; 1 in Fulton; 1 in Hopkinsville; 2 in Lexington; 25 in Louisville; and 1 in Maysville.
+A little less than half of these coach cleaners, 2,264, were African Americans, 32 of them in Kentucky: one each in Ashland, Elkton, Fulton, Hopkinsville, and Maysville; two in Lexington; and 25 in Louisville.

 CURRENT JOB INFORMATION

-Today, there are 1,298 coach cleaners employed in the United States, and 11.5% (149) are Afrian Americans [source: Zippia].
-Within the U.S. Bureau of Labor Statistics, coach cleaners fall under K453 (Janitors and Cleaners).
+Today there are 1,298 coach cleaners employed in the United States, 11.5% (149) of whom are Afrian Americans [source: Zippia].
+In the U.S. Bureau of Labor Statistics, coach cleaners fall under K453 (Janitors and Cleaners).
 Additional information about becoming a railroad employee can be found in the Occupational Handbook (online).
-A definition of the term coach cleaner and how to become a coach cleaner can be found on employment company web sites such as ZipRecruiter.
+A definition of the term coach cleaner and how to become a coach cleaner can be found on employment company websites such as ZipRecruiter.
 Current statistics about coach cleaners [gender, race and ethnicity, wages, age, education level, industry employers, turnover and employment numbers, and much, much more] are available online at websites such as Zippia.com.

 SOURCES FOR ADDITIONAL INFORMATION

-Newspapers are a useful source for locating the names of persons who were employed as coach cleaners, search the articles and the obituaries.
-Newspapers also provide information about the railroad companies, historical events, and actions and reactions from the general public and government agencies.
-City directories will also contain the names of coach cleaners and the names of the companies where they were employed.
+Newspapers are a useful source for locating the names of persons who were employed as coach cleaners: search the articles and obituaries.
+Newspapers also provide information about the railroad companies, historical events, and actions and reactions of the general public and government agencies.
+City directories also contain the names of coach cleaners and the companies by whom they were employed.
 Older city directories for Kentucky locations will often have notations to indicate if the person was African American.
-Other sources are marriage and military records that will include occupations.
+Other sources include marriage and military records that will often include occupations.
 Newspaper want ads will provide the names of companies looking to hire coach cleaners.
 See also government publications such as the Railroad Shopcraft Factfinding Study, September 1968, prepared by the U.S. Department of Labor (available online at Hathi Trust Digital Library).
-Special collections and archives may hold the records of railroad companies.
+Special collections and archives in various libraries may hold the records of railroad companies.